 "a picture obtained by any process of photography," 1839, coined by English polymath and photography pioneer Sir John Herschel (son of the astronomer) from photo- "light" + -graph "something written."

-1839, "picture obtained by photography," coined by Sir John Herschel from photo- "light" + -graph "instrument for recording; something written."
 It won out over other suggestions, such as photogene and heliograph.
+Photogram (1859), based on telegram, did not catch on.
 Neo-Anglo-Saxonists prefer sunprint; and sun-picture (1846) was an early Englishing of the word.
-The verb, as well as photography, are first found in a paper read before the Royal Society on March 14, 1839.
+The verb is first found (along with photography and photographic) in a paper Herschel read before the Royal Society on March 14, 1839.
 Related: Photographed; photographing.